Travel.State.Gov > Legal Resources > Legal Resources > U.S. Citizenship Laws and Policy > Certificates of Non Citizen Nationality

 As the Department has received few requests, there is no justification for the creation of a non-citizen national certificate.
 Designing a separate document that includes anti-fraud mechanisms was seen as an inefficient expenditure of resources.
 Therefore, the Department determined that those who would be eligible to apply for such a certificate may instead apply for a United States passport that would delineate and certify their status as a national but not a citizen of the United States.

-If a person believes he or she is eligible under the law as a non-citizen national of the United States and the person complies with the provisions of section 341(b) of the INA, 8 USC 1452(b),he/she may apply for a passport at any Passport Agency in the United States..
+If a person believes he or she is eligible under the law as a non-citizen national of the United States and the person complies with the provisions of section 341(b) of the INA, 8 USC 1452(b), he/she may apply for a passport at any Passport Agency or acceptance facility in the United States.
 When applying, applicants must execute a Form DS-11 and show documentary proof of their non-citizen national status as well as their identity.

 (b) A person who claims to be a national, but not a citizen, of the United States may apply to the Secretary of State for a certificate of non-citizen national status.
 Upon - (1) proof to the satisfaction of the Secretary of State that the applicant is a national, but not a citizen, of the United States; and, (2) in the case of a non-citizen national born outside of the United States or its outlying possessions, taking and subscribing, before an immigration officer within the United States or its outlying possessions, to the oath of allegiance required of an applicant for naturalization.